Blog

 - Entity Framework Core

-- Common EF Core mistake: inneficient update and delete
+- Common EF Core mistake: inefficient update and delete

-Common EF Core mistake: inneficient update and delete
+Common EF Core mistake: inefficient update and delete

 Before Entity Framework Core 7 we had to fetch any data we wanted to update or delete but EF Core 7 came with two awesome features: ExecuteDelete and ExecuteUpdate.

-These two methods allows you to perform data operations in the database without using the traditionnal EF Core change tracking and the SaveChanges method, which results a huge performance gain.
+These two methods allow you to perform data operations in the database without using the traditional EF Core change tracking and the SaveChanges method, which results in a huge performance gain.

 ExecuteDelete